Dmitriy-Krivetsky/DataMilk_coding_test/public/data_milk_test/README.md

 # Hello

-This project conso
+This project is a frontend project

-## Steps for start project
+## Steps for start the project

 1. ### `npm run install`
 2. ### `npm run start`